bendory/conway-hebrew-calendar/README.md

    calendar](https://en.wikipedia.org/wiki/Proleptic_Gregorian_calendar).
 This
-   implementation is in Golang, and my understanding of Go's [time.Time](https://golang.org/src/time/time.go?s=6278:7279#L117) is that it similarly uses the proleptic Gregorian calendar.
+   implementation is in Golang, and my understanding of Go's [time.Time](https://golang.org/src/time/time.go?s=6278:7279#L117) is that it similarly uses a proleptic Gregorian calendar.
 *  Some time between 70 and 1178 CE, the observation-based Hebrew calendar was replaced by [the calculated calendar developed by Hillel HaNasi](https://en.wikipedia.org/wiki/Hillel_II#Fixing_of_the_calendar).
-So this implementation effectively projects a proleptic calculated Hillel Hebrew calendar (a term that I just made up) ont the proleptic Gregorian calendar.
+So this implementation projects a proleptic calculated Hillel Hebrew calendar (a term that I just made up) onto a proleptic Gregorian calendar.

 ## Background